mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri**: Situation.
 Mmm-hmm.
 Environment.

 Although, there are lots of environments.
-Some environments are connected with you directly, but some environments are not connected directly; [they are] indirectly connected.
+Some environments are connected with you directly, but some environments are not connected directly; they are indirectly connected.
 But even though there are some environments connected indirectly, they are also environments; we cannot ignore them.
 Circumstances includes all things, all environments, connected directly or indirectly.

 For instance, America.
 We are in America.
 We don't know what's happening in Japan.
 But Japan is an environment – connected indirectly.

 Consciously or unconsciously; everything is connected.
 That's why if you do [zazen](glossary#zazen), immediately you think something which you have never thought.
 Don't you think so?
 For instance, Paris?
 I have never been in Paris.
 But when I sit zazen, immediately Paris appears in my head.
 Because I know [about it], maybe.
 So Paris is also one of the environments for me.

-So all things, anyway – cut [them] off.
+So all things, anyway – cut off.
 Cut off means [in their place], put them aside.
 You cannot destroy them.

 ##### 30:30